 OUR MISSION & WORK

-In 2008, Michael Reidler, Founder and Chairman of Kol HaNearim, spent a summer volunteering for an Israeli youth village.
+In 2008, Michael Reidler, Founder and Chairman of Kol HaNearim, spent a summer volunteering for an Israeli Children's Home.
 The experience left an indelible impression on him, and what started as a singular experience turned into an annual event.
 Friends joined him the following year.
 And then friends of their friends came along as well.
-Each group humbled and inspired by a summer spent creating fun, loving, camp experiences for youth village residents.
-Kol Hanearim is the outgrowth of those early, impromptu summers, and today over 3500 youth village children are treated to both year-round supplementary programming as well as summer camp experiences with the help of Kol HaNearim's network.
+Each group humbled and inspired by a summer spent creating fun, loving, camp experiences for at-risk kids.
+Kol Hanearim is the outgrowth of those early, impromptu summers, and today over 3500 disadvantaged children are treated to both year-round supplementary programming as well as summer camp experiences with the help of Kol HaNearim's network.
 Lead by a dedicated team of volunteer board members, professional staff, and hundreds of teen/ young professional volunteers from around the world, our KH (Kol Hanearim) community continues to grow.
 We invite you to get involved or donate today!

 Unfortunately, poverty, neglect, and abuse are a reality in Israel, as they are throughout the world in underprivileged communities.
 For some of Israel’s most vulnerable youth a stable, safe, loving childhood is not attainable in their home environments.
-In the most extreme cases, children at-risk are relocated to government-run youth villages for their protection.
+In the most extreme cases, children at-risk are relocated to government-run Children's Homes (also known as Youth Villages) for their protection.

-There are approximately 60 Youth Villages throughout Israel serving approximately 18,000 children between every year.
-Israeli children rely on these shelters to overcome past trauma, and give them a second chance at childhood, help them realize their inborn strengths, and build hope for a better future.
+There are approximately 60 Children's Homes throughout Israel serving approximately 18,000 children every year.
+Israeli children rely on these residential shelters to overcome past trauma, and give them a second chance at childhood, help them realize their inborn strengths, and build hope for a better future.